www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-update-dependencies.md

     * [ ] The BOM repo has not that many dependencies yet and therefore not that many commits.
 * [ ] Create automatic command via `https://www.mojohaus.org/versions/versions-maven-plugin/index.html`.
 # Done Tasks
-* [ ] Split `net.splitcells.network.bom` into `net.splitcells.network.bom` and `net.splitcells.network.bom.base`.
+* [o] Split `net.splitcells.network.bom` into `net.splitcells.network.bom` and `net.splitcells.network.bom.base`.
   The latter only has commits regarding, why a dependency is used or not.
-  The former is only used to update the versions of the latter and thereby avoid mixing processing data and real source code. -> Split is not done.
+  The former is only used to update the versions of the latter and thereby avoid mixing processing data and real source code.
+  -> Split is not done, as it makes things harder and the split is not needed for now.